 Sam Cogan

-Sam Cogan is a Solution Architect with Willis Towers Watson and a Microsoft Azure MVP.
+Sam Cogan is a senior cloud solution architect at Microsoft and a former Microsoft Azure MVP.
 Sam is focussed on delivering applications into the cloud using IaaS, PaaS, Serverless, Containers and Kubernetes.

 Sam is particularly focussed on automation and DevOps, including Infrastructure as Code, Cloud automation tooling, PowerShell and CI/CD tooling.